Do you hold back from pitching guest posts because you are afraid of rejection?

-Until the day I accidently discovered the #1 thing bloggers’ were looking for in guest post pitches.
+That was until the day I discovered what bloggers were really looking for in pitches.

 The #1 thing bloggers look for in pitches

 One day, while reading Yaro Starak’s blog I came across his reply to a readers’ guesting post request.

 Here is what Yaro said:

 But what is an exceptional guest blog pitch?
 And how can I be sure that is the type I’m sending?

 And that started the long journey to figuring out how to create an exceptional pitch.

 I came across tons of advice along the way.
 Some of it was great, but most of it was bad.

-Eventually I cracked the code and started getting over 80% of my pitches accepted.
+Eventually I cracked the code and started getting 4 out of every 5 of my pitches accepted.

-In this post I will show you exactly how you can create an exceptional pitch that is hard for any blogger to refuse.
+In this post I will show you exactly how you can create an exceptional pitch that bloggers find hard to refuse.

 Are you game?
 If you are then read on.

 First let’s talk about what an exceptional guest blog pitch is.

 What is an exceptional guest blog pitch?

 At the end of the day all their answers boil down to one thing:

 An exceptional guest blog pitch is one that shows bloggers how your guest post will help their audience achieve what they want.